 XII.
 NO ISE.
-Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes

-Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes
+Would the project result in: Potentially Significant Impact Less Than Significant With Mitigation Incorporation Less Than Significant Impact No Impact 7.11.
+NO a) Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b) Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels? \boxtimes c) A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d) A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes e) For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes Diama f) For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels?
+Discuss sion:

 - a/b.
+The project wou

-The project would result in a temporary increase in noise levels during grading and construction activities.
+- a/b.
+The project would result in a temporary increase in noise levels during construction of the proposed winery building and minor driveway improvements.
 Construction activities would be limited to daylight hours using properly muffled vehicles.
 Noise generated during this time is not anticipated to be significant.
 As such, the project would not result in potentially significant temporary construction noise impacts or operational impacts.
-Because the nearest residence to the project site is approximately 208 feet to the east of the proposed winery structures and operations, there is a low potential for impacts related to construction noise to result in a significant impact.
-The next nearest residence to the project site is located approximately 830 feet northwest of the proposed winery structure.
-Further, construction activities would occur during the period of 7am-7pm on weekdays, during normal hours of human activity.
-All construction activities would be conducted in compliance with the Napa County Noise Ordinance (Napa County Code Chapter 8.16).
+Because the proposed winery building at the project site is located approximately 1,050 feet to the southwest of the nearest neighboring residence and approximately 900 feet from the nearest State park lands, there is a low potential for impacts related to construction noise to result in a significant impact.
+Further, construction activities would be conducted in compliance with the Napa County Noise Ordinance (Napa County Code Chapter 8.16).
 The proposed project would not result in long-term significant construction noise impacts.
-Condition of approval 7.3 below would require construction activities to be limited to daylight hours, vehicles to be muffled, and backup alarms adjusted to the lowest allowable levels.
-Impacts would be less than significant. - 7.3.
+Conditions of approval identified below would require construction activities to be limited to daylight hours, vehicles to be muffled, and backup alarms adjusted to the lowest allowable levels.
+Impacts would be less than significant.

+- 7.3.
 CONSTRUCTION NOISE